 The United States Citizenship and Immigration Service (USCIS) describes consular processing as an avenue designed for those who’ve been granted approval of an immigrant petition and where an immigrant visa number is available immediately.
 In these cases, immigrants can apply to gain entry to the United States with green card status by applying at the U.S. Department of State (DOS) consulate abroad.

 For immigrants who are already inside the United States and who want to remain in the United States while the application makes its way through appropriate channels, the process of applying for a green card is called an adjustment of status.
-Immigrants who pursue adjustment of status toward the goal of getting a green card can do so without returning to the native country.
+Immigrants who pursue adjustment of status toward the goal of getting a green card can do so without returning to their native country.

 It’s worth noting that the consular processing approach is an option also available to immigrants already living in the United States.
 Because this option requires that applicants leave the United States, the adjustment of status option tends to be the preferred option for those who are already inside the country’s borders.

-Filing an adjustment of status application instead of going through consular processing likewise lets immigrants avoid travel expenses and family separations.
+Filing an adjustment of the status application instead of going through consular processing likewise lets immigrants avoid travel expenses and family separations.
 A trip outside the country to complete the consular processing usually entails one week to ten days for the required interviews and medical exams.

 While both the consular processing and the adjustment of status approaches are pathways to the same ends, the differences between the two are fairly stark.
 And while initial applicants should be filed only after a well-thought-out decision about the approaches, neither process is set in stone as applicants can abandon one approach for the other even after the process has gotten underway.

 Just in terms of processing time, for instance, consular processing requests usually turn around in only four to six months.
 The adjustment of status process, on the other hand, can take several years to complete.